Styzex/TempConv-Rust/README.md

 # TempConv
-Its a simple Celsius to Fahrenheit and vice versa converter made using Rust There are no dependecies except of the std library.
+Its a simple Celsius to Fahrenheit and vice versa converter made using Rust.

+There are no dependecies except of the std library.

 Preview: